J&J recalls all OneTouch Verio blood sugar meters

 The meters are made by J&J’s LifeScan unit, which will issue a free replacement meter to all patients.

-The company said Monday that the meters being recalled in the U.S. shut down when a patient’s blood sugar hits 1,024 milligrams per deciliter.
+The company says the meters shut down when a patient’s blood sugar hits 1,024 milligrams per deciliter.
 That’s an extremely high level requiring immediate medical attention.

 It’s extremely unlikely that a diabetic’s blood sugar level would get that high.
-However, if a patient experienced such extreme high blood sugar and did not get prompt treatment or got an incorrect treatment, that could result in a serious health risk or death, according to J&J.
+However, if a patient experienced such extreme high blood sugar and did not get prompt treatment or got an incorrect treatment based on a false meter reading, that could result in a serious health risk or death, according to J&J.

 People with diabetes are encouraged to keep their peak blood sugar level, shortly after a meal, at or below 160 milligrams per deciliter.